nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 ## 1. Request

-The first thing to consider when designing an API  is to select a protocol or API-style.
-While a comparison between all available options is a blogpost in itself, I'll quickly go through the protocols and API-styles I've used or experimented with:
+A comparison between all available protocols is a blogpost in itself, instead I'll quickly go through the protocols and API-styles I've used or experimented with:

 1. **REST / JSON.** Used for most API's these days and relies on the fundamental principles of HTTP.
 I'll assume you are already familiar with REST / JSON APIs.

     Despite its popularity I've come across few small-scale REST API's that are designed well, most struggling to reach beyond level 1 on the  <a href="https://martinfowler.com/articles/richardsonMaturityModel.html" target="_blank">Richardson Maturity Model</a> (I should note, I'm not a fan of <a href="https://nielskrijger.com/posts/2014-08-05/choosing-a-hypermedia-type/" target="_blank">level 3</a> myself).
 This is not surprising because REST is generally poorly understood nor does it enforce correctness in any way, something I struggled with in the past <a href="https://nielskrijger.com/posts/2013-08-01/rest-and-json-best-practices/" target="_blank">as well</a>.
+Crafting a well-designed API in REST is surprisingly challenging; not technically but more in terms of best practices and convincing your team to follow suite.

 2. **gRPC / Protobufs.** gRPC is a binary RPC protocol over HTTP/2 that is more efficient compared to REST / JSON over HTTP.
 It relies on <a href="https://developers.google.com/protocol-buffers/" target="_blank">protobufs</a> which requires you to specify an API as follows: